wavemaker/docs/learn/on-premise/wme-extract-package.md

 sidebar_label: "Extract Package"
 ---
 ---
- Assuming you already downloaded required installer and kept the file in user home directory or platform machine.
+ Assuming you already downloaded required installer and kept the file in user home directory of platform machine.

 ### Extract Package for WME installer

-**Ubuntu**
+**for Ubuntu**
 - Install debian package using following
   ```
    dpkg -i  <WME-Installer-Filename>